Member Guide

 Technology that Works for You.

-When you start your health care journeys through the CrowdHealth app, you get the most from your Membership – the best value, the simplest payment process, and the support of your Care Advocate, who’s here to walk with you from scheduling to bill payment and everything in between.
+When you start your healthcare journeys through the CrowdHealth app, you get the most from your Membership – the best value, the simplest payment process, and the support of a Care Advocate, who’s here to walk with you from scheduling to bill payment and everything in between.

 Quick, Simple Funding.